Speech Therapy Partners Inc.

 WHAT WE ARE ABOUT

-We are a full service private practice that provides evaluation, diagnosis, and individualized treatment.
+We are a full-service private practice that provides evaluation, diagnosis, and individualized treatment.
 Speech Therapy Partners, Inc. (STP) is based in Redondo Beach, California.
 STP offers in-home and clinic-based speech, language, and feeding therapy to clients in the South Bay (including, but not limited to: Hermosa Beach, Redondo Beach, Manhattan Beach, Torrance, El Segundo), North Long Beach and Lakewood area.

 We are a team of highly innovative and highly passionate clinicians.
 Our California licensed and American Speech and Hearing Association (ASHA) certified therapists are trained to create multi-modal experiential learning opportunities.
 In addition to working with children and their families, the therapists at STP are also dedicated about working with teens, young adults and adults with communication needs.